 In the second image the brightest values of the clouds in the upper left were selected and a gradient was added to the mask to allow the Multiply mode to darken the sky values in a more controlled fashion.
 The opacity of the Levels layer was reduced to 68% to blend the darkening effect to the desired value.
 This is a very simple image modification and often is the easiest method of simply darkening a sky, or adding a darkening vignette to an image.
 In addition to the blend mode itself, other modifications can be made to the adjustment layer in order to further modify the effect.
 Changes to the values in a Levels or Curves layer can be used to make more subtle adjustments to the layer including modifying color.
 A Hue and Saturation adjustment layer in Multiply mode will look just like a Levels adjustment layer with no modifications, but adding an actual hue shift or saturation adjustment can help make subtle modifications that can be very valuable.
 There are no "rules" to these techniques, you simply need to play with the various options afforded by your choice of adjustment layer to help you control your image.

 Another useful member of the Darkening Group is the Darken mode.
-In the Darken mode the content of the layer is only applied to the image below it if the content of the layer is darker than the existing content.
+In the Darken mode the content of the layer is only applied to the image below if the content of the layer is darker than the existing content.
 Anything lighter in the layer is ignored.
 The Darken mode can be useful where an image has been processed to two different values and composited to introduce the darker processing into the lighter image.
 Salvaging highlight detail in light sources, or near windows would be an example of this approach.
 Again, masking would also be a part of controlling the effect, but the Darken blend mode would keep lighter areas of the image from having an influence, especially if the contrast of the second image were higher than the background image.

 One very useful technique is the application of a sharpening layer in Darken mode.
 In Unsharp masking the sharpening effect is created by brightening and darkening opposite sides of the edges within the image.
 In Darken mode the lighter highlights or glow of the sharpening are suppressed leaving only the darkening haloes intact.
 This can be used to more agressively sharpen details where the effect of the lighter haloes is disruptive.
+Darker haloes tend to be less obvious.
 The third image shows a detail portion of an image sharpened rather agressively with unsharp mask in order to show obvious haloes.
 The sharpening was applied with the layer in Darken mode and if you mouse over the image you will see the lighter haloes appear around the edges of the subject.

-In this instance the darker haloes would obscure some of the tree limb detail and the sharpening would not be applied at this high a level to avoid that.
+In this instance the darker haloes would obscure some of the tree limb detail and the sharpening would not be applied at this high a radius level to avoid that.
 This is simply to show the effect of the darken mode in suppressing the lighter values.

 The effects of the Darken blend mode are applied channel by channel in an attempt to minimize harsh edge transitions that can occur if the effect were simply applied as a composite.
 The Darker Color mode that is in the Darken group actually applies the effect as a composite if you wish to compare the result.
 The Darken mode is therefore the more desireable mode as it introduces fewer opportunities for edge effects (artifacts) as part of the process.